-Misogyny and the menopause: A brief (and alarming) history, with Alice Smellie
+Misogyny & the menopause: A brief history

 Health journalist and co-author of Cracking the Menopause Alice Smellie reveals the shocking ways in which menopause has been perceived and discussed throughout history, from the suspicion of the Middle Ages to the advent of 1960s pharmaceutical treatments.